McIntosh Loudspeaker Division Part 2

 Gordon Gow passed Away

-Everyone that knew Gordon Gow missed him.
+Everyone that knew Gordon Gow misses him.
 He was a knowledgeable, motivated, generous, fun-to-be-with person.
 He initiated McIntosh sponsored retailer sales and communication workshops.
 This included personnel selection, fiscal responsibility, retail management, accounting and other topics.
 His great desire to better understand the requirements of McIntosh retailers and consumers led to membership in the International Society for General Semantics (ISGS).
 With his dynamic personality and intense interest, He was soon elected to the board of directors and the office of vice president.
 He also initiated McIntosh sponsorship of a yearlong study at the University of Michigan to predict future behavior and lifestyles.
 The program proved to be of great value in the design and marketing of McIntosh products.

 Gordon was devoted not only to his work but also to his family, learning and living well.
 He became well versed in many subjects including knowledge of wine and he even spoke some Italian.
 He had devoted friends in many countries.
 He was held in highest esteem in Japan.
 His reputation as an entertainer was worldwide.
 At a local Vestal restaurant, Gordon had a specially prepared roast beef menu called "The Gow Cut", and at a Binghamton restaurant had one called "Gow Clams."